postmanlabs/newman/README.md

 #### Configuring Reporters

+Reporters provide information about the current collection run in a format that is easy to both: disseminate and assimilate.

 - `-r <reporter-name>`, `--reporters <reporter-name>`<br />
   Specify one reporter name as `string` or provide more than one reporter name as a comma separated list of reporter names.
 Available reporters are: `cli`, `json`, `html` and `junit`.